sharontherese/latin-mass-funeral/content/rite-of-baptism-for-adults/index.md

 All: **Amen.**

-10a.
-But if it is inadvisable for the priest to trace the sign of the cross on their person (see no. 9a above), then the candidates, remaining in their place, sign themselves with the thumb on the respective parts of the body each time the priest makes the sign of the cross, saying: **I sign you on the brow that you may take up the cross of our Lord.**

-On the ears: **I sign you on the ears that you may listen to the heavenly teachings.**

-On the eyes: **I sign you on the eyes that you may see the grandeur of God.**

-On the nostrils: **I sign you on the nostrils that you may sense the sweet fragrance of Christ.**

-On the mouth: **I sign you on the mouth that you may proclaim the word of life.**

-On the breast: **I sign you on the breast that you may believe in God.**

-On the shoulders: **I sign you on the shoulders that you may take on you the yoke of His service.**

-11. Then the priest holds his hand outstretched over them and says (using the singular forms when required): **Let us pray.
+11\.
+Then the priest holds his hand outstretched over them and says (using the singular forms when required): **Let us pray.
 Almighty everlasting God, Father of our Lord Jesus Christ, look with favor on your servants whom it has pleased you to call to this first step in the faith.
 Rid them of all inward blindness.
 Sever all snares of Satan which heretofore bound them.
 Open wide for them, Lord, the door to your fatherly love.
 May the seal of your wisdom so penetrate them, as to cast out all tainted and foul inclinations, and let in the fragrance of your lofty teachings.
 Thus shall they serve you gladly in your Church and grow daily more perfect.
 And once they have tasted the medicinal property of salt, may they be fit to approach the grace of your baptism;[2] through Christ our Lord.**

 All: **Amen.**

-12. In conclusion the priest says: **Go in peace and may the Lord be with you.**
+12\.
+In conclusion the priest says: **Go in peace and may the Lord be with you.**

 All: **Amen.**

 # Second stage

-13. The priest, vested in surplice and purple stole or even a cope of the same color, comes to the altar steps with his assistants.
+13\.
+The priest, vested in surplice and purple stole or even a cope of the same color, comes to the altar steps with his assistants.
 He kneels and implores God's help, after which he rises, signs himself with the cross, and says:

 P: **God, come to my rescue.**